segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 {% endcodeexample %}

+> warning ""
-Note: If you disable the Segment SDK, it ensures that all data collection method invocations (eg. `track`, `identify`, etc) are ignored; however, it does not tear down inititialized SDKs.
-If your packaged SDKs are collecting data automatically or outside of Segment, disabling Segment does not address that.
-We recommend invoking corresponding `disable` methods for each of your packaged SDKs in response to user opt-out to ensure that any automatic data collection is stopped.
+> If you disable the Segment SDK in response to user opt-out, all Segment method invocations (Track, Screen, Identify, etc) are ignored.
+However, thise does not disable any destination SDKs that you bundled along with Segment.
+You should consult the vendor documentation for those destinations, and invoke the corresponding `disable` methods for each packaged SDK to ensure that any automatic data collection stops.

 ## Selecting Destinations

-The `alias`, `group`, `identify`, `page` and `track` calls can all be passed an object of `destinations` that lets you turn certain destinations on or off.
-By default all destinations are enabled.
+You can pass an `integrations` object on Page, Track, Alias, Group and Identify calls to turn specific destinations on or off.
+All destinations are enabled by default.

-You can enable or disable destinations by specifying an `NSDictionary *` in the options parameter of our methods as follows:
+You can enable or disable destinations by specifying an `NSDictionary *` in the `options` parameter of the Segment methods as in the examples below:

 {% codeexample %}